oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 * Rank 3: As rank 2, but you can recover up to all charges spent on this action.

 **PLAYTEST NOTE:** Gosh, I'm having a hard time finalizing this one.
 I need some power that Purple can use, that costs her charges, but still fits with the Rebel theme.
 Input welcome!

+### Secondary Tech

+**You don't know me!
+I do what I want!** Purple draws strength when she causes dissonance within the Team.
+Whenever Purple triggers +Schism, she restores a number of Buffers equal to her Rank in this Tech.
+If this occurs in the pursuit of a course of action that she was specifically ordered not to follow beforehand, she also gains an equal number of Charges.

 ### PLAYBOOK SPECIAL